 The University of Auckland recommends students have a second choice option for each class with limited enrollment availability.
 Students from these areas must apply early, especially for the fall (second) term.

 Gain valuable career experience through this credit-bearing internship opportunity.
-This class, worth 4 U.S. semester credit hours, is open to students who enroll in at least two classes from the Faculty of Arts, which offers humanities and social sciences subjects.
+This class, worth 4 U.S. semester credit hours, is open to students in their fourth year of study (seniors) majoring in the arts or communication, and who enroll in at least two classes from the Faculty of Arts, which offers humanities and social sciences subjects.